KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/devsecops/defectdojo.md

 ---
-title: "Integrate DefectDojo"
+title: "Install and Integrate DefectDojo"
-description: "Guide on integrating DefectDojo with KubeRocketCI for vulnerability management, including installation steps and configuring DefectDojo for CI/CD integration."
+description: "Install DefectDojo on Kubernetes with Helm and integrate it with KubeRocketCI pipelines: step-by-step setup for CI/CD vulnerability management."
 sidebar_label: "Integrate DefectDojo"
 ---
 <!-- markdownlint-disable MD025 -->